Why are you called “Old Roman” Catholics?

 An oft misused phrase and misapplied term regarding Old Roman Catholics is the term “Episcopi Vagantes” (lit.
 Latin “Wandering Bishops”).
 This term is often used derogatively and often by those who ought to know better!
 The answer is an emphatic “no”!
 An “Episcopus vagans” is a man consecrated validly but irregularly or illicitly (unlawfully) i.e. without ecclesial approbation.
 Old Roman Catholics claim “canonicity” (licitness/lawfulness) because:

-- The rightful Archbishop of Utrecht (Gerardus Gul) in 1909 consecrated and commissioned Arnold Harris Mathew as a Bishop in accordance with the norms of universal ecclesiastical law.
+- The rightful Archbishop of Utrecht (Gerardus Gul) in 1909 consecrated and commissioned Arnold Harris Mathew as a bishop in accordance with the norms of universal ecclesiastical law (publicly with co-consecrators, employing orthodox form, matter and intention).

 - When the See of Utrecht fell into ‘apostasy’ in 1910, Bishop Mathew justifiably declared autonomy from the Ultrajectine See on December 29th 1910 and justifiably claimed her canonical rights and prerogatives for the continuation and perpetuation of the Old Roman Catholic Church from Utrecht.